 Notice of Intent

-WisDOT is seeking preliminary comments for 30 days through May 25, 2022.
-Feedback may include opportunities, issues, existing or future active transportation needs, or public involvement and stakeholder engagement ideas.
-Feedback should be submitted via a comment form or by email to ATP2050@dot.wi.gov.
+WisDOT sought preliminary comments for 30 days through May 25, 2022.
+Additional feedback should be submitted via a comment form or by email to ATP2050@dot.wi.gov.

 The plan’s development process will include engagement opportunities with the public, private, and nonprofit sectors.
 These public engagement efforts will help WisDOT identify potential issues and key topics of focus while developing a shared vision for active transportation in Wisconsin.
 Stakeholder participation is encouraged throughout the development of the plan.
 WisDOT will provide plan-related updates and outreach events during the planning process.
 To sign up for event notifications and other plan-related correspondence, please sign up for updates.